cybereagle2001/passgen/README.md

 This script will allow users to generate secure random passwords in different lengths it depends on the choice of the user.
 A password created by this generator using only 8 characters can be cracked after 9 years 6 months 2 weeks and 4 days since the hacker started the attack.

+For this version I added the fact that Passgen will have the ability to generate an output of the generated password in password.txt

 ### How To install Passgen

 clone the respository: